Sue: Is there anything I should know about this one?

-Sue: They should spend Part Three executing an Austin Powers three point turn.
+Sue: They should spend most of Part Three executing an Austin Powers three-point-turn.

-There’s some casual sexism about lady drivers, which gets up Sue’s nose, but worse is yet to come, as the buggy is driven towards the bodies of the two guards…
+There’s some casual sexism about lady drivers, which gets up Sue’s nose, but there’s worse to come.

-Sue: They’ll have to get out and move them.
-Oh wait, that edit suggests that they just ran them over.
-Nice.
-I’m not convinced that the buggy would have made it over them, but there you go.
+Sue: They’ll have to get out and move the bodies.
+Oh wait, that edit suggests to me they just ran them over.
+I’m not convinced that buggy would have made it over them, but there you go.

-They hurtle down the corridor, guns a-blazing, at a cool 5 mph.
+They hurtle down a corridor at a cool five miles per hour.